missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 ## Resource Monitoring

 Sometimes, the first step towards analyzing the performance of your program is to understand what its actual resource consumption is.
-Often programs will run slow when they are resource constrained, e.g. not having enough memory or having a slow network connection.
+Programs often run slowly when they are resource constrained, e.g. without enough memory or on a slow network connection.
-There is a myriad of command line tools for probing and displaying different system resources like CPU usage, memory usage, network, disk usage and so on.
+There are a myriad of command line tools for probing and displaying different system resources like CPU usage, memory usage, network, disk usage and so on.

-- **General Monitoring** - Probably the most popular is [`htop`](https://hisham.hm/htop/index.php) which is an improved version of [`top`](http://man7.org/linux/man-pages/man1/top.1.html).
+- **General Monitoring** - Probably the most popular is [`htop`](https://hisham.hm/htop/index.php), which is an improved version of [`top`](http://man7.org/linux/man-pages/man1/top.1.html).
-`htop` presents you various statistics for the currently running processes on the system.
+`htop` presents various statistics for the currently running processes on the system.
 See also [`glances`](https://nicolargo.github.io/glances/) for similar implementation with a great UI.
-For getting aggregate measures across all processes, [`dstat`](http://dag.wiee.rs/home-made/dstat/) is also nifty tool that computes real-time resource metrics for lots of different subsystems like I/O, networking, CPU utilization, context switches, &c.
+For getting aggregate measures across all processes, [`dstat`](http://dag.wiee.rs/home-made/dstat/) is another nifty tool that computes real-time resource metrics for lots of different subsystems like I/O, networking, CPU utilization, context switches, &c.
-- **I/O operations** - [`iotop`](http://man7.org/linux/man-pages/man8/iotop.8.html) displays live I/O usage information, handy to check if a process is doing heavy I/O disk operations
+- **I/O operations** - [`iotop`](http://man7.org/linux/man-pages/man8/iotop.8.html) displays live I/O usage information and is handy to check if a process is doing heavy I/O disk operations
-- **Disk Usage** - [`df`](http://man7.org/linux/man-pages/man1/df.1.html) will display metrics per partitions and [`du`](http://man7.org/linux/man-pages/man1/du.1.html) displays **d**isk **u**sage per file for the current directory.
+- **Disk Usage** - [`df`](http://man7.org/linux/man-pages/man1/df.1.html) displays metrics per partitions and [`du`](http://man7.org/linux/man-pages/man1/du.1.html) displays **d**isk **u**sage per file for the current directory.
 In these tools the `-h` flag tells the program to print with **h**uman readable format.
-A more interactive version of `du` is [`ncdu`](https://dev.yorhel.nl/ncdu) which will let you navigate folders and delete files and folders as you navigate.
+A more interactive version of `du` is [`ncdu`](https://dev.yorhel.nl/ncdu) which lets you navigate folders and delete files and folders as you navigate.
 - **Memory Usage** - [`free`](http://man7.org/linux/man-pages/man1/free.1.html) displays the total amount of free and used memory in the system.
 Memory is also  displayed in tools like `htop`.
 - **Open Files** - [`lsof`](http://man7.org/linux/man-pages/man8/lsof.8.html)  lists file information about files opened by processes.
-It can be quite useful for checking which process has opened a given file.
+It can be quite useful for checking which process has opened a specific file.
-- **Network Connections and Config** - [`ss`](http://man7.org/linux/man-pages/man8/ss.8.html) will let you monitor incoming and outgoing network packets statistics as well as interface statistics.
+- **Network Connections and Config** - [`ss`](http://man7.org/linux/man-pages/man8/ss.8.html) lets you monitor incoming and outgoing network packets statistics as well as interface statistics.
 A common use case of `ss` is figuring out what process is using a given port in a machine.
 For displaying routing, network devices and interfaces you can use [`ip`](http://man7.org/linux/man-pages/man8/ip.8.html).
 Note that `netstat` and `ifconfig` have been deprecated in favor of the former tools respectively.
 - **Network Usage** -  [`nethogs`](https://github.com/raboof/nethogs) and [`iftop`](http://www.ex-parrot.com/pdw/iftop/) are good interactive CLI tools for monitoring network usage.

 If you want to test these tools you can also artificially impose loads on the machine using the [`stress`](https://linux.die.net/man/1/stress) command.